RPI-DATA/website/content/modules/how-to.md

 To open a new notebook, you can click on the "New" in the "Files tab" and choose the kernel you would like to use.

-After getting in the notebook.
+After getting in the notebook:

 * you can add `crtl + b` or delete a new cell (either markdown or the language you choose).
 * Using the `shift + tab` after the code, you can see the function of it.